epsil/mdwiki/README.md

 The wiki is written in Markdown ([Pandoc flavor](http://pandoc.org/MANUAL.html#pandocs-markdown)).

-The wiki supports [metadata](http://pandoc.org/MANUAL.html#metadata-blocks) in the form of a YAML block:
+The wiki supports [metadata](http://pandoc.org/MANUAL.html#metadata-blocks) in the form of an initial YAML block:

 ```markdown
 ---